ABOUT PROJECT GATEWAY

-The vision of Project Gateway is to see local churches mobilised in the areas of Care, Education, and Empowerment, and to provide a model and resource base for the city of Pietermaritzburg and the surrounding communities.
+The vision of Project Gateway is to see local churches caring for the poor in the areas of Care, Education, and Empowerment, and to provide a model and resource base for the city of Pietermaritzburg and the surrounding communities.
 Project Gateway also aims to be self sustaining as far as possible and therefore, a number of profit making ventures are in place.
 These include tours of The Old Prison in which we are based, the sale of crafts made by local people, the hiring out of conference venues on site and our popular Volunteers and Teams programme.
 We also have two charitable trusts operating on our behalf - one based in the UK (PCF Gateway Trust), and one in the USA (The American Fund for Charities).

 Our mission is to: